 My honors include a Guggenheim Fellowship awarded in 2004, and an Award for Outstanding Book on Asia for Life Under Pressure from the American Sociological Association Section on Asia and Asian America.

-In my spare time, I like to take pictures.
-Please visit my photo site.
+In my spare time, especially when I travel.
+I like to take pictures.
+Please visit my photography site.
+You can also browse my list of galleries, organized by location, or see a selection of my absolute favorite photos.